 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

 I had the amazing opportunity to visit the David Sheldrick Wildlife Trust during my trip to Kenya.
 I only had one free day in the area and I had very little knowledge of the organization at the time of booking.
 Leading up to my visit, I did quite a bit of research and learned a lot about the DSWT.
-I became really excited for my visit and it turned out to be everything I hoped for and more.
+I was really excited about my visit and it turned out to be everything I hoped for and more.
 The DSWT is an organization everyone should be familiar with.
-For that reason, I would like to share what I learned from visiting the David Sheldrick Wildlife Trust, as well as my own research:
+For that reason, I would like to share what I learned from visiting the Sheldrick Wildlife Trust, as well as my own research:

-About the DSWT
+About the SWT

-Getting to the DSWT
+Getting to the SWT

-What Does DSWT Do?
+What Does SWT Do?

 Elephants and rhinos have been in a long and constant battle against poachers and habitat loss.
 The demand for ivory, deforestation caused by humans, and drought have all been contributing factors to the loss of life.
-Kenya is seeing a small increase in elephant populations for the first time in years and this can largely be attributed to the David Sheldrick Wildlife Trust.
+Kenya is seeing a small increase in elephant populations for the first time in years and this can largely be attributed to the Sheldrick Wildlife Trust.

 The Sheldrick Wildlife Trust rescues and rehabilitates both elephants and rhinos.
 It is known in particular for its Orphan’s Project.
 A calf is orphaned when its mother is killed (most likely due to one of the reasons mentioned above) and is left to die.
 The calves are milk dependent for the first two years of life, so it is physically impossible for a baby elephant to survive on its own.
-Daphne Sheldrick worked to develop the perfect baby elephant formula and the DSWT has mastered their care over the years.
+Daphne Sheldrick worked to develop the perfect baby elephant formula and the SWT has mastered their care over the years.

 The keepers watch the orphans around the clock and will even sleep beside them throughout the night.
 The keepers are kept on rotation so the calves won’t get too attached.
 The orphans will need to be fed every three hours and the dedicated keepers eventually become their replacement family.

 A large amount of work goes into caring for the elephants at this stage.
 They are very social animals and a “family” is very important to them.
 Affection from the keepers is crucial to their survival.
-In many ways they are a lot like human children.
+In many ways, they are a lot like human children.
 They need blankets when it’s cold and sunscreen when exposed for the first couple of months.
 They will also need toys, walks, and lots of stimulation.

 Every morning the orphans are accompanied into the park by their keepers.
 They are first introduced to the orphans that previously graduated from the nursery and will eventually meet the wild herds.
 The time it takes for an orphan to join the wild herd is dependent on a lot of factors and each elephant is different.
 During this phase, they return to the Sheldrick Wildlife Trust each evening with the keepers until they are no longer vulnerable to predators.

-Visiting the David Sheldrick Wildlife Trust
+Visiting the Sheldrick Wildlife Trust

 What to Expect

-Upon arrival to the DSWT at 5 pm, I was led through the grounds, with about 10 other people, to the park entrance.
+Upon arrival to the SWT at 5 pm, I was led through the grounds, with about 10 other people, to the park entrance.
 We watched the orphans return from their day in the park.
 This is probably one of the most adorable things I have ever seen.
 They ran in one after the other in parade-like form.
 It was obviously a long day for some of the younger ones.
 One almost fell asleep on his walk in and had to be nudged along by a fellow elephant.

 Once all the orphans were secure in the nursery, they were fed and we were free to walk around.
 Guests may touch the elephants through their enclosures if they come close enough.
 Interactions with the animals are never promised or forced.
 I found that many of the older ones were busy eating and for the younger ones it was nap time.
-One of the orphans did come over to me and it just happened to be my foster, Kiasa!
+One of the orphans did come over to me and it just happened to be my foster, Kiasa.
 She was really sweet and nuzzled my hand with her trunk.
-Even if you don’t get the opportunity to touch, being able to just observe them from such a short distance is reason enough to visit the DSWT.
+Even if you don’t get the opportunity to touch, being able to just observe them from such a short distance is reason enough to visit the SWT.
 They are some really magnificent creatures.

 Want To Know More?

 There is also a wonderful documentary about the DSWT titled, “Gardeners of Eden”.
 I think everyone could benefit from watching this film (warning: it may result in tears).
 It includes footage of their anti-poaching and veterinary units in action, which are an equally incredibly part of the organization.
 I have so much respect for this group of people who dedicate their lives to protecting these animals.
-I hope you watch and enjoy!
+I hope you watch and enjoy it.

 If you are looking for a budget-friendly hotel in the area, I suggest Longview Suites Hotel.
-It’s perfect if you are visiting the David Sheldrick Wildlife Trust, as it is only 10 minutes away; however, there is not much else to do in the area.
+It’s perfect if you are visiting the Sheldrick Wildlife Trust, as it is only 10 minutes away; however, there is not much else to do in the area.
 If you are currently planning a trip to Nairobi, I highly recommend a stay at Giraffe Manor.
 Check out my post, “Staying at Giraffe Manor in Kenya,” to learn more about it.